zcaudate-me/ribol/README.md

 Using these six different different issue resolution commands, a programmer has the richness of language beyond the simple 'try/catch' statement at his/her command to be able to craft very complex process control flow strategies without mixing logic handling code in the middle tier.
 It can also create new ways of thinking about the problem beyond the standard throw/catch mechanism and offer more elegant ways to build programs.

+Apart from the tutorial, interested users can peruse the [strategies](https://github.com/zcaudate/ribol/blob/master/test/ribol/test_ribol_strategies.clj) document (still a work in progress) to go through common restart strategies.

-### Comparisons to Other Libraries
+### Other Libraries

 There are three other conditional restart libraries for clojure - [errorkit](https://github.com/richhickey/clojure-contrib/blob/master/src/main/clojure/clojure/contrib/error_kit.clj), [swell](https://github.com/hugoduncan/swell) and [conditions](https://github.com/bwo/conditions)

   - `errorkit` provided the guiding architecture for `ribol`.
 However, ribol updates `errorkit` with more options for controlling exceptions, uses `ex-info` which is part of core and has an updated and more understandable syntax.

   - `swell` and `conditions` are written to work with [slingshot](https://github.com/scgilardi/slingshot) and `try+/catch+`.

-I'm not  familiar with the advantages/disadvantages of using `slingshot` over the native `ex-info` data carrying implementation.
+### Novel Features

-  - `ribol` offers three more ways of handling error: `escalate`, `fail` and `default`.
-As of version 0.2 of ribol, handlers are now much more flexible.
+  - In addition to the other conditional restart Libraries, `ribol` offers three more ways of handling error: `escalate`, `fail` and `default`.
+As of version `0.2` of ribol, handlers are now much more flexible.
 As far as I can tell, it is the only library that allows this type of resolution switching (having an 'if' form in the 'on' handler to switch between `escalate` and `continue` depending on the value of `data`:

 ```clojure
 (manage (manage